indyworkman/Workman_401/README.md

 - `One_time_scripts/`: used to perform a non-recurring task and ran once
 - `Results/`: results from statistical tests
 - `Utitlities/`: reusable functions and modules that perform general tasks
+- `Documentation/`: used to document any work or extra steps to keep track of throughout project